robotframework/robotframework-RFCP-syllabus/basics.md

 #### Controlling output files

-Several output files are created when tests are executed, and all of them are somehow related to test results.
+Several output files are created when tests are executed, and all of them are related to test results.
 [[User Guide: Output files][UG: Output files]]

 - `--outputdir`

-  The default output directory is the directory where the execution is started from, but it can be altered with this option.
+  The default output directory is the directory where the execution is started from, but it can be changed with this option.

 - `--xunit`